AI Mark IV radar: Mk. IVA and Mk. V

 Experience demonstrated that the final approach to the target required fast action, too quick for the radar operator to easily communicate corrections to the pilot.
 In 1940, Hanbury Brown wrote a paper On Obtaining Visuals from AI Contacts which demonstrated mathematically that the time delays inherent to the interception system were seriously upsetting the approach.
 In the short term he suggested the fighters make their approach to dead astern while still 2500 feet out, and then fly straight in.
 For the longer term, he suggested adding a pilot's indicator that directly demonstrated the direction needed to intercept.

 This led to Hanbury Brown's work on the Mark IVA, which differed from the Mk.
 IV primarily by having an additional display unit in front of the pilot.
 The radar operator had an additional control, the strobe, which could be adjusted to pick out returns at a particular range.
 Only those returns were sent to the pilot's display, resulting in much less clutter.
 Unlike the operator's display, the pilot's showed the target's location as a single dot in a bore-scope like fashion; if the dot was above and to the right of the centre of the display, the pilot had to turn to the right and climb to intercept.
 The result was what was known as a flying spot indicator, a single selected target showing a direct indication of the target's relative position.

 Tests were carried out starting in October 1940, and quickly demonstrated a number of minor problems.
-One of the minor issues is that the crosshairs on the tube that indicated the center would block the spot.
+One of the minor issues is that the crosshairs on the tube that indicated the center would block the spot, making it difficult to see right as the plane began to be properly lined up.
 A more serious concern was the lack of range information, which the FIU pilots considered critical.
 Hanbury Brown went to work on these issues, and returned an updated version in December.
 A U-shaped reticle in the center of the display provided a centre location that left the spot visible.
-Additionally, the circuitry included a second timebase that produced a longer signal as the fighter approached its target.
+Additionally, the circuitry included a second timebase that produced a longer signal as the fighter approached its target, which was being tracked by the operator moving the strobe.
 The output was timed so the line was centred horizontally on the dot.
 This presented the range in an easily understandable fashion; the line looked like the wings of an aircraft, which naturally grow larger as the fighter approaches it.